 Located at the Southern tip of Lake Michigan, the Calumet region was once home to some of the largest steel producers in the world.
-Today, the Calumet region is an area rich in natural and cultural diversity.
-Through environmental education, ecological restoration projects, and partnerships with community organizations, ECCo is helping to revitalize Calumet’s many natural areas and to bring about a sustainable future for the region.
+Today, the Calumet region is rich in natural and cultural diversity.
+Through environmental education, ecological restoration projects, and partnerships with community organizations, the Science Action Center is helping to revitalize Calumet’s many natural areas and to bring about a sustainable future for the region.

-Ecological restoration is an important component of our community-based conservation efforts in Calumet.
-ECCo and our Calumet partners offer educational workshops and monthly volunteer restoration “workdays” at natural areas throughout the region.
-To get involved, vist our Volunteer Stewardship Page.
+Ecological restoration: An important component of our community-based conservation efforts in Calumet. the Science Action Center and our Calumet partners offer educational workshops and monthly volunteer restoration “workdays” at natural areas throughout the region.
+To get involved, visit our Volunteer Stewardship Page.

 Important Past Projects